Arnoldo Jimenez

-Arnoldo Jimenez (born February 19, 1982) is an American fugitive who was added to the FBI Ten Most Wanted Fugitives list on May 8, 2019.
-He is wanted for the May 2012 murder of his wife Estrella Carrera on the day after their wedding; she was found dead in a bathtub at her apartment in Burbank, Illinois.
+Arnoldo Jimenez (born February 19, 1982) is an American former fugitive who was added to the FBI Ten Most Wanted Fugitives list on May 8, 2019.
+He was wanted for the May 2012 murder of his wife, Estrella Carrera, on the day after their wedding; she was found dead in a bathtub at her apartment in Burbank, Illinois.
 Jimenez was the 522nd fugitive to be placed on the FBI's Ten Most Wanted Fugitives list.
-The FBI is offering a reward of up to $100,000 for information leading to his capture.
+The FBI offered a reward of up to $250,000 for information leading to his capture.
+On January 30, 2025, Jimenez was captured in Monterrey, Mexico.

 Background

 Arnoldo Jimenez and Estrella Carrera were married on May 11, 2012, at Chicago City Hall.
-Carrera had two children, one 9-year-old daughter from a previous relationship, and a 2-year-old son with Jimenez.
-The couple had dinner with family and friends that night and then headed to a night club, which they left around 4 a.m. on the morning of May 12.
+Carrera had two children, one 9-year-old daughter from a previous relationship and a 2-year-old son with Jimenez.
+The couple had dinner with family and friends that night and then headed to a nightclub, which they left around 4 a.m. on the morning of May 12.

 Murder

-It is believed by the FBI that on the way home the couple got into a heated argument in Jimenez's black 2006 four-door Maserati.
+It is believed by the FBI that on the way home, the couple got into a heated argument in Jimenez's black 2006 four-door Maserati.
 Jimenez then fatally stabbed Carrera multiple times in his car and dragged her body into her apartment.
 Carrera's body was dumped in the bathtub at her apartment, and she was still wearing the same silver dress she wore to her wedding.

 Carrera was meant to pick up her children from family members on May 12, but she never showed up.
 Her family members then reported her missing to police.
 Her body was found inside her apartment on the afternoon of May 13.
 Police confirmed there was no sign of a forced entry.
-Jimenez had also disappeared and his car was nowhere to be found.
+Jimenez had also disappeared, and his car was nowhere to be found.

-Three days later on May 15, Jimenez was charged with first degree murder and a state warrant was issued for his arrest.
+Three days later, on May 15, Jimenez was charged with first-degree murder, and a state warrant was issued for his arrest.
 A federal warrant followed after he was charged with unlawful flight to avoid prosecution on May 17.